amferraboli/amferraboli/README.md

 </p>

-I'm Amanda, a data scientist, and I'm thrilled to have you on my page.
+I'm Amanda, a data scientist, nice to have you on my page.
 This is where I add some of my writing and code creations.
-If I were to describe my data in a structured manner, it would probably resemble something like the dictionary below:
+If I were to describe myself in a structured way, it would probably resemble something like the dictionary below:

 ```python
 amanda = {